Wadi al-Nasara

-Wadi al-Nasara (وادي النصارى / ALA-LC: Wādī an-Naṣārá, Greek: Κοιλάδα των Χριστιανών, Koiláda ton Christianón, which both mean "Valley of Christians") is an area in western Syria, close to the Lebanese border and administratively belonging to the governorate of Homs.
+Wadi al-Nasara (وادي النصارى / ALA-LC: Wādī an-Naṣārá "Valley of Christians") is an area in western Syria that administratively belongs to the governorate of Homs.

 Most people in the area are Greek Orthodox Christians.
-A large part of the valley's population comes originally from Lebanon's northern Christian villages.
-Their migration to the nearby valley in Syria began in the mid-19th century as a result of the Mount Lebanon Civil War.

-The area of Wadi-Al Nasara is ecclesiastically under the Archdiocese of Akkar, which has its seat in Cheikh Taba, Lebanon.
-The current Greek-Orthodox Metropolitan of Akkar and Wadi al-Nasara and its dependencies (Safita and Tartus) is Mgr Basilius Mansour.
+It is ecclesiastically under the Archdiocese of Akkar, which has its seat in Cheikh Taba, Lebanon.
+The current Greek Orthodox Metropolitan of Akkar and Wadi al-Nasara and its dependencies (Safita and Tartus) is Basilius Mansour.

-Touristic Attractions
+Landmarks

-Wadi al-Nasara used to be a popular tourist site before the outbreak of the Syrian civil war.
-Among its touristic attractions are the Saint George's Monastery located in the town of Al-Mishtaya, the Krak des Chevaliers Crusader castle located in the village of Al-Husn and the shrine of the Lady of the Valley in Al-Nasirah.
+Wadi al-Nasara was a popular tourist site before the outbreak of the Syrian civil war.
+Among its touristic attractions are the Saint George's Monastery located in the town of al-Mishtaya, the Krak des Chevaliers Crusader castle located in the village of al-Husn and the shrine of the Lady of the Valley in al-Nasira.